AGarcia85/contactbook-project9/ReadMe.md

     4 Enjoy!

 ## Why this project?
     I built this project to practice my SQL-Peewee and Python skills.
 I wanted to build something practical and possibly useful at a later date.
-I want to expand my knowledge of terminal command and also add it to my portfolio
+I want to expand my knowledge of terminal command and also add it to my portfolio.
+I would like to expand on this project and create a front end.

 ## Usage
     Usage is for learning purposes and entertainment